 - 3.1.
 One of the main purposes of Adult Carer Support Plans and Young Carer Statements is to identify and understand the support needs of individual carers and personal outcomes. - 3.2.
-Training should take place for all Officers who provide support to carers to reinforce the purpose of ACSPs and YCSs and to fully understand the process and documentation to be prepared.
-It should be considered whether third parties are invited to the training.
+Training should take place for all officers who provide support to carers to reinforce the purpose of ACSPs and YCSs and to fully understand the process and documentation to be prepared.
+It should be considered whether this is in partnership with third parties so as to provide a streamlined process.